elabit/robotframework-robotmklibrary/licenses/cla-individual.md

-## Contributor Agreement
+# Contributor Agreement

 ## Individual Contributor Non-Exclusive License Agreement

-## (including the Traditional Patent License Option)
+(including the Traditional Patent License Option)

-Thank you for your interest in contributing to ELABIT GmbH's ("We" or "Us") project *Robotmk*.
+Thank you for your interest in contributing to ELABIT GmbH's ("We" or "Us") project *Robotmk*!

 The purpose of this contributor agreement ("Agreement") is to clarify and document the rights granted by contributors to Us.
 To make this document effective, please follow the instructions at <https://github.com/elabit/robotframework-checkmklibrary/blob/main/CONTRIBUTING.md>.

 ### How to use this Contributor Agreement

-This is the document version for individuals.
+**Important note:** This is the document version for individuals 👨‍🦱.
 If You are an employee and have created the Contribution as part of your employment, You need to have Your employer approve this Agreement or sign the [Entity version of this document](./cla-entity.md).
 If You do not own the Copyright in the entire work of authorship, any other author of the Contribution should also sign this – in any event, please contact Us at robotmk@elabit.de

 ### 1\.
 Definitions